ziyanan/CourXive/README.md

 The **user** should be able to:

+Accounts:
-1. The user can create a new account
+1. The user can sign up with email or username and a password.
+2. The user can login in to the personal account with email or username and a password.
+3. The user can login out the personal account.
+4. The user can delete the personal account.
-2. The user can edit their profile, including but not limited to: their study plan, educational background, experience, and knowledge level
+5. The user can edit personal profile information, including but not limited to: their study plan, educational background, experience, and knowledge level

-3. The user can delete their profile
+Study plan:
-4. The user can share their study progress
+1. The user can share their study progress
-5. The user can favorite a course and add a course to their wishlist
+2. The user can favorite a course and add a course to their wishlist
+3. The user can add/delete grade level and interested paths on personal profile.
+4. The user can add/delete personal To Do list on personal profile.
+5. The user can add/delete reminder of To Do list.
-7. The user can browse the course database
+6. The user can add/delete customized lists for storing contents.

+Course Database:
-8. The user can user can comment under a course and review the course
+1. The user can browse the course database
-9. The user can get course recommendations
+2. The user can get course recommendations
-10. The user can view courses comparisons
+3. The user can view courses comparisons
-11. The user can search correlated resources by key words
+4. The user can search the targeted contents(online learning courses) by key words.
+5. The user can explore contents by tags.
+6. The user can filter the content by one or more tags like languages, category, providers, institutions, level, pricing, certificate.
+7. The user can explore contents by website recommendation.

+User Interaction:
+1. The user can like/dislike the content.
+2. The user can rate the content in website.
+3. The user can view the rate/stars of the content of its original website and view others users’ rate.
+4. The user can choose to favorite / stop favorite the content into.
+5. The user can edit favorite list from personal profile.
+6. The user can comment the content.
+7. The user can comment on other users’ comments.
+8. The user can delete comments.
+9. The user can forward the link of the content.

 The **system** should be able to: